 - Minimum GPA for Masters degree admission: 2.75 out of 4.0 undergraduate or 3.0 out of 4.0 graduate (at least 12 credits).
 Minimum GPA for Ph.D. applicants: 3.0 out of 4.0 undergraduate or 3.25 out of 4.0 graduate.

 - Minimum 4 years of experience in engineering or related discipline (can be less under some circumstances).

 - A background in probability/statistics, differential equations, computer programming and linear algebra.

 - Minimum 550 TOEFL for applicants from foreign universities for Masters applicants, 575 for Ph.D. applicants (TOEFL requirement is waived for applicants who have received a college degree from Australia, English-speaking Canada, Great Britain, Ireland, New Zealand or the U.S.).

-(Under certain circumstances consideration is given to applicants who may not have satisfied all of the conditions above.)
+(Under certain circumstances consideration can be given to applicants who may not have satisfied all of the conditions above.)

 Engineering and Technology Management courses are available to the students admitted to the department.
-A limited number of non-admitted students may also be given special permission to take select courses with permission of the professor or program director.
+A limited number of non-admitted students may also be given special permission to take select courses with the permission of the instructor or department chair.

-The admissions process for any of the Graduate Certificates in the Engineering & Technology Management department is the same as the admissions process for the MS degree.
+The requirements and admission process for any of the Graduate Certificates in the Engineering & Technology Management department are the same as for the MS degree (see above).